What Is Endovenous Radiofrequency Ablation?

 Endovenous radiofrequency ablation is a minimally invasive alternative to vein stripping for the treatment of varicose veins.
 Varicose veins are veins in which the valves are damaged to the point that there is a backflow of blood, called venous reflux.
-Venous reflux interferes with efficient circulation and causes blood to pool in the effected veins and cause distention.
+Venous reflux interferes with efficient circulation and causes blood to pool in the affected veins and cause distention.

 Radiofrequency treatment offers benefits over vein stripping and other treatment methods.
 These benefits may include the following: